 The ballot information and the preparation of the ballots needs to scale and the distribution of ballots needs to scale in such a manner that each voter always receives one and only one ballot, and votes once and only once.

+An election database is used to build electronic ballots.
+The database is used to construct ballots and support tabulation systems.
+Standards require that the database architecture conforms to fundamental database design principles (See Appendix B).
+Industry standards for ensuring accurate data are needed to build ballots accurately.

 Candidate Registration (GBA-2200)

 The Election Admin defines the process, criteria, and schedule for candidates to be added to the election ballot is the same whether the voting is conducted in person or remotely.